-SPFx Application Customizer: Build Global Headers and Footers for SharePoint Online (2026)
+SPFx Application Customizer: Build Global Headers & Footers

-Add a branded global header and footer to every modern SharePoint page using an SPFx Application Customizer extension — with tenant-wide deployment via PnP PowerShell.
+Build a global header and footer for SharePoint with an SPFx Application Customizer extension.
+Complete guide includes tenant-wide deployment instructions.

 The Problem SharePoint Add-in Retirement Created